swiftlang/swift-evolution/proposals/0526-deadline.md

 #### Cancellation

-This API uses the base cancellation error to communicate the expiration of the deadline.
+This API uses the base cancellation to communicate the expiration of the deadline.
 The information to differentiate a cancellation due to normal task cancellation is expanded to handle two new forms of cancellation; a cancellation due to deadline expiration, and a custom cancellation with a specified string for a reason.
 Since this is not a closed